 If you are keeping it nuclear for Thanksgiving, hosting a small "friendsgiving,” or celebrating solo, then check out Send a Meal.

 The company is based in Colorado, but it has a nationwide network of distribution facilities.
-Its focus is on partnerships, curating offerings by sourcing from a variety of top suppliers of prepared-foods, such as Veestro and Omaha Steaks.
+Its focus is on partnerships, curating offerings by sourcing from a variety of top suppliers of prepared-foods, such as Omaha Steaks.
 Send a Meal is trustworthy by association, and it has solid reviews on Trustpilot, so your Thanksgiving will be in good hands.
+However, the company owns only a C rating from the Better Business Bureau.

 Send a Meal is the only site on this list that offers the Thanksgiving Buffet for One.
 The package includes sliced turkey with gravy, apple sage stuffing, mashed potatoes, cranberry-orange relish, whole-grain rolls, and pumpkin pie.
 There's no cooking required.
 Just heat and serve.